 The employment tribunal looked at the email but not any other correspondence.
 They concluded he had resigned at a particular date.
 The Employment Appeal Tribunal sought to define when the resignation occurred and therefore concluded that negotiations after the resignation could be looked at by a court.

 The appeal decision means that an employee claiming constructive dismissal after settlement negotiations cannot use in a court matters discussed during the negotiations that led to a resignation.

-A party can make a claim at a county court if the other party has breached the agreement.
+Either party can make a claim at a county court if the other has breached the agreement.